Supporting New and Expectant Parents

 - Implemented a comprehensive four-component approach including HR policy capacity building, leader training, employee resources, and the iCOPE-W platform to create a supportive ecosystem for working parents

-- Successfully partnered with Bunnings (among others) to demonstrate program effectiveness, resulting in reduced absenteeism, improved employee satisfaction, and enhanced retention rates among new and expectant parents
+- Successfully partnered with Wesfarmers (Kmart, Target and Bunnings (see more below)), Probuild and Multiplex to demonstrate program effectiveness, resulting in reduced absenteeism, improved employee satisfaction, and enhanced retention rates among new and expectant parents

-- Delivered significant cultural transformation through executive sponsorship, flexible work arrangements, on-site parent facilities, and structured return-to-work programs
+- Paved the way for cultural transformation such as executive sponsorship, flexible work arrangements, on-site parent facilities, and structured return-to-work programs

 - Created lasting impact through establishing employee resource groups, mental health first aid training, and manager education, leading to measurable improvements in workplace support for the transition from 'working person' to 'working parent'